sysid/vimania/README.md

 - [-] documentation
 - [x] exclude code fences (todos would be evaluated)
 - [-] hierarchical todos
-- [ ] vimtool:: protocol needs clarification vs. file://
+- [ ] vimania:: protocol needs clarification vs. file://

 ## Workflow:
 1. use Ultisnip to insert 'todo' effectively in the rigth format